Exclusive: Alibaba-backed logistics firm Best weighs sale in strategic review - sources

 Best was founded in 2007 by former Google executive Chou and debuted in New York in 2017.
 With a 12% share of the Chinese express delivery market in 2019, it is one of several couriers that work with Alibaba’s logistics division Cainiao.

-The company’s shares have fallen nearly 70% over the past year as its earnings have been hit hard by the fallout from the COVID-19 pandemic.
+The company’s shares fell nearly 70% over the past 12 months, as of Tuesday’s close, as its earnings have been hit hard by the fallout from the COVID-19 pandemic.
 In comparison, the S&P/BNY Mellon China Select ADR Index, which tracks Chinese firms listed in New York, has gained 45% over the same period.

 Reuters reported in August that Best was seeking a Hong Kong listing for its express delivery and freight delivery businesses, keen to boost its valuation and establish an investor base closer to China.